 Did you know that organizations can use ThruText to text in other languages and alternate character sets all the time?
 As long as you have a keyboard that can write different alphabets, you can paste those characters into ThruText.
-Be aware that we cannot translate the interface, so you'll need bilingual texters who can navigate an English interface while sending messages in other languages.
+Currently, our interface only has an English language version but we have admins with Spanish speaking volunteers using Google Chrome's ability to translate our page with some success.
+You can read more about that on Google's support page.
+Please be aware that Google translate isn't always accurate!
+This is an example of what the page would look like:

 Here are some other best practices when texting in multi-languages or with alternate characters: